 Smart glasses that make conversations more inclusive.

 Captify, a startup building assistive wearables, launched their new product Captify Pro, AI-powered glasses for the deaf and hard-of-hearing community.
-I led the redesign of both the mobile app and glasses interface to make the experience more intuitive, trustworthy, and practical for daily use.
+I led the MVP design of both the mobile app and glasses interface to make the experience more intuitive, trustworthy, and practical for daily use.

 Platform